Painting Holiday in Italy

-For those looking for a painting holiday in Italy to improve your technique, Abruzzo has so much to offer an artist, with its diverse & spectacular panoramic landscapes across the seasons and richly historical architectural legacy.
-Our all inclusive 4-day painting holiday will immerse you in this splendor, and under the expert tutelage of award-winning artist Keziat you will learn or hone a variety of different painting techniques to help render one of Italy’s noblest regions, Abruzzo, onto canvas.
+For those looking for a painting holiday in Italy to improve your technique, Abruzzo has so much to offer to an artist, with its diverse & spectacular panoramic landscapes across the seasons and richly historical architectural legacy.
+Our 7-day pottery and painting holiday will immerse you in this splendor, and under the expert tutelage of experienced artists you will learn or hone a variety of different painting and pottery techniques to help render one of Italy’s noblest regions, Abruzzo, onto canvas.

 Art Meets Seasonal Landcape Workshops

 From coastal Vasto, overlooking the crystal clear Adriatic, with its picturesque architecture and humbling views, to the rolling vineyards and big sky of a nearby Italian winery and its attendant tones & textures, and finally an exclusive opportunity to paint aboard one of the amazing Abruzzo fishing platforms (trabocchi), studying light & perspective, followed by an delicious traditional seafood lunch.